geerlingguy/ansible-role-filebeat/README.md

 Set this to `"true"` to allow the use of self-signed certificates (when a CA isn't available).

+    filebeat_modules: true

+Wether to enable filebeat modules by creating the relevant configuration options.

+    filebeat_modules_path: "${path.config}/modules.d/*.yml"
+    filebeat_modules_reload: false

+Path of the filebeat modules directory (${path.config} contains the base path to filebeat.yml).
+If you want to enable automatic reloading of module configuration, you can set filebeat_modules_reload to `"true"`.

 ### Overriding the filebeat template

 If you can't customize via variables because an option isn't exposed, you can override the template used to generate the filebeat configuration.